o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

     This command contains the following options:

-    - `--target AssetBundler`: Sets the build target to Asset Bundler and Asset Bundler Batch, and their dependent modules.
+    - `--target AssetBundler` -- Sets the build target to Asset Bundler and Asset Bundler Batch, and their dependent modules.

-    - `--config profile`: Sets the build configuration to profile, which enables optimization and allows debugging.
+    - `--config profile` -- Sets the build configuration to profile, which enables optimization and allows debugging.

 1. Run `AssetBundler.exe` from the `<engine>\build\windows_vs2019\bin\profile` directory.
 This opens Asset Bundler with the GUI.
 (Alternatively, to use the CLI, run `AssetBundlerBatch.exe`.)

-Now you should have Asset Bundler running, which looks like this in the GUI:
+Now you should have Asset Bundler open, which looks like this in the GUI:

 {{< image-width "/images/user-guide/packaging/windows-release-build/asset-bundler-default-gui.png" "1000" "An annotated image of O3DE editor's user interface." >}}